 - Returning to work and managing the financial impacts of cancer

-Our two day interactive facilitator training courses provide everything required to successfully deliver our highly regarded Living with Cancer Education Program and Cancer Wellness Program, including:
+Our two day interactive facilitator training courses provide everything required to successfully deliver our highly regarded Managing Cancer Program and Cancer Wellness Program, including:

 - Group facilitation and presentation skills